FOR BREAD KIT INSTRUCTIONS

 STARTER MAINTENANCE

 Proper maintenance of your starter is just as important as the choice of flour.
-Using fresh stoneground & whole grain flours are best, as it provides more food for your starter to stay active & healthy.
-You can make a 50/50 blend of white bread flour & wholegrain flour (choose whole rye or spelt or wheat flours) & use it to feed your starter.
+Using filtered water, fresh stoneground & whole grain flours are best, as it provides more food for your starter to stay active & healthy.
+You can make a 50/50 blend of white bread flour & wholegrain flour (choose whole rye, spelt or wheat flours) & use it to feed your starter.
 The wholegrain flour is beneficial for the growth of healthy wild yeast & lactic acid bacterias found in healthy starters.

-For more information on different types of flours & where you can purchase them, read about it here.
+For more information on different types of flours & where you can purchase them, read about it here

 ROOM TEMPERATURE STORAGE